MTL667/ticketdesk/README.md

 ### 4. ClickUp Configuration

-1. Create a List in ClickUp where tickets will be stored
+1. Create one or more Lists in ClickUp where tickets will be stored
-2. Get the List ID from the ClickUp URL (format: `/v/li/{LIST_ID}`)
+2. Get the List IDs from the ClickUp URLs (format: `/v/li/{LIST_ID}`)
 3. Generate an API token in ClickUp Settings > Apps > API
-4. Add the token and List ID to your `.env` file
+4. Add the token and List IDs to your `.env` file (comma-separated for multiple lists)
 5. Create a custom field for email tracking:
    - Go to your ClickUp List settings
    - Add a custom field with type "Email" or "Text"